-If you have any questions about whether we will pay for any medical service or care that you are considering, you have the right to ask us whether we will cover it before you get it.
-You also have the right to ask for this in writing.
-If we say we will not cover your services, you have the right to appeal our decision not to cover your care.
+If you have any questions about whether we will pay for any medical service or care that you are considering, you have the right to ask us whether we will cover it before you

 Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has more information about what to do if you want a coverage decision from us or want to appeal a decision we have already made.
 You may also call Customer Service to get more information (phone numbers are printed on the back cover of this booklet).